emnlp-mimic/mimic/README.md

 ## Instructions
-We provide the default hyperparameters in params.py, you can modify it to try different hyperparamters.
 To run the code in this folder, please follow the instructions below.

 1. Download the MIMIC-III data.
 2. Extract the features by the scripts provided at: https://github.com/MLD3/FIDDLE-experiments